Receivership: United States

+United Kingdom and certain other common law jurisdictions

 Administrative receivership is a procedure in the United Kingdom and certain other common law jurisdictions whereby a creditor can enforce security against a company's assets in an effort to obtain repayment of the secured debt.
 It used to be the most popular method of enforcement by secured creditors, but recent legislative reform in many jurisdictions has reduced its significance considerably in certain countries.

-Administrative receivership differs from simple receivership in that an administrative receiver is appointed over all of the assets and undertaking of the company.
+Administrative receivership differs from simple receivership in that an administrative receiver is appointed over all of the assets and undertakings of the company.
 This means that an administrative receiver can normally only be appointed by the holder of a floating charge.
 Because of this unusual role, insolvency legislation usually grants wider powers to administrative receivers, but also controls the exercise of those powers to try to mitigate potential prejudice to unsecured creditors.

 Typically, an administrative receiver is an accountant with considerable experience of insolvency matters.